Video search engine: Private network

 Sometimes a search engine only searches in audiovisual files stored within a computer or, as it happens in televisions, on a private server where users access through a local area network.
-These searchers are usually software or rich Internet applications with a very specific search options for maximum speed and efficiency when presenting the results.
-They are typically used for large databases and are therefore highly focused to satisfy the needs of television companies.
+These searchers are usually software or rich Internet applications with very specific search options for maximum speed and efficiency when presenting the results.
+They are typically used for large databases and are therefore highly focused on satisfying the needs of television companies.
 An example of this type of software would be the Digition Suite, which apart from being a benchmark in this kind of interfaces is very close to us as for the storage and retrieval files system from the Corporació Catalana de Mitjans Audiovisuals.

-This particular suite and perhaps in its strongest point is that it integrates the entire process of creating, indexing, storing, searching, editing, and a recovery.
-Once we have a digitized audiovisual content is indexed with different techniques of different level depending on the importance of content and it's stored.
-The user, when he wants to retrieve a particular file, has to fill a search fields such as program title, issue date, characters who act or the name of the producer, and the robot starts the search.
-Once the results appear and they arranged according to preferences, the user can play the low quality videos to work as quickly as possible.
-When he finds the desired content, it is downloaded with good definition, it's edited and reproduced.
+This suite integrates the entire process of creating, indexing, storing, searching, editing, and recovering content.
+Once audiovisual content is digitised, it is indexed using different techniques depending on the importance of the content and stored.
+When a user wants to retrieve a particular file, they fill in search fields such as program title, issue date, characters, or producer name, and the system initiates the search.
+Once results appear and are arranged according to preferences, the user can preview low-quality versions of the videos for faster access.
+When the desired content is found, it can be downloaded in higher quality for editing and playback.